docker-web/docker-web/README.md

-# Infrastructure as code aims for self-hosted servers
+# docker-compose wrapper for self-hosted servers
 - pegaz ls: list all services with state (start/stop/fail)

+# PORT RANGE
+7700 -> 8000
+7700 -> 7709 reserved for pegaz-core and test
+7710 -> 7719 reserved for nextcloud

 ## 1. Reverso proxy
 - nginx docker :!